terry-r123/Genomics-FM/README.md

-# Large Multi-Omics Model
+# Geomics-FM
-This repository includes the 'Large Omics Model' project in the AI4science bio group.
+This repository includes the 'Genomics-FM' project.
-More related papers and results can be seen at https://aicarrier.feishu.cn/drive/folder/fldcnH9djm1ITptZLrLNV9Uu5Ke.

 ## 1. Environment setup